quon-titative-biology/scAlign/README.md

 # scAlign
-A deep learning-based tool for alignment and integration of single cell genomic data across multiple datasets, species, conditions, batches
+A deep learning-based tool for alignment and integration of single cell genomic data across multiple datasets, species, conditions and batches

 ## Tutorials